CUCyber/presentations/misc/hacking-history.md

 * WikiLeaks was founded in 2006 by Julian Assange
 * "multi-national media organization and associated library"
 * Primarily associated with whistleblowing
-* Julian Assange currently resides in the Ecuadorian Embassy in London
+* Julian Assange currently has since been arrested and is in prison in London

 #### LulzSec